 Pregnancy, breastfeeding.

-Before starting therapy, it is necessary to exclude the presence of a malignant process (especially with a stomach ulcer), because. treatment, by masking symptoms, may delay the correct diagnosis.
+Before starting therapy, it is necessary to exclude the presence of a malignant process (especially with a stomach ulcer), because Treatment, masking symptoms, can delay the correct diagnosis.

-If you have difficulty swallowing a whole capsule, you can swallow its contents after opening or resorption of the capsule, and you can also mix the contents of the capsule with a slightly acidified liquid (juice, yogurt) and use the resulting suspension within 30 minutes.
+If you have difficulty swallowing a whole capsule, you can swallow its contents after opening or dissolving the capsule, or you can mix the contents of the capsule with a slightly acidified liquid (juice, yogurt) and use the resulting suspension for 30 minutes.

-In patients with severe hepatic insufficiency, the daily dose should not exceed 20 mg.
+In patients with severe liver failure, the daily dose should not exceed 20 mg.

-Long-term use of omeprazole at a dose of 20 mg 1 time per day in combination with caffeine, theophylline, piroxicam, diclofenac, naproxen, metoprolol, propranolol, ethanol, cyclosporine, lidocaine, quinidine and estradiol did not lead to a change in their plasma concentration.
+Long-term use of omeprazole at a dose of 20 mg 1 time per day in combination with caffeine, theophylline, piroxicam, diclofenac, naproxen, metoprolol, propranolol, ethanol, cyclosporine, lidocaine, quinidine and estradiol did not lead to changes in their plasma concentrations.

 There was no interaction with concomitantly taken antacids.